EmanuelAlogna/Brain-MRI-generation-using-GANs/README.md

 │
 │
 │
+├── images      - this folder contains images used in the documentation.
+│
+│
+│
 ├── segmentation      - this folder contains all the files needed to segment the predictions │   ├── models        - this file contains the models implemented and trained by [1].
 │   │